Bigproblems55/ProfileREADME/README.md

 <h6>CSS3,LESS & SASS:</h6>
 <details>
-           <summary><b>Styled CSS/Less/SASS elements to display component layouts and position elements to automatically configure themself based on the user's screen space</b> </summary>
+           <summary><b>Styled CSS/Less/SASS elements to display component layouts and position elements to automatically configure themselves based on the user's screen space</b> </summary>
            <p>

 * CSS3 styling:
-  * Used flex & flex-inline display as an auto responsive cross-compatable layout design.
+  * Used flex & flex-inline display as an auto responsive cross-compatible layout design.
   * Used block and inline display to position elements based on their absolute or float value.
   * Normalized CSS with the Myers Reset & 62.5% html font size.
-  * Used at media signs to controle the element repsoniveness depending on screen size for cross-compatiblity.
+  * Used at media signs to control the element responsiveness depending on screen size for cross-compatibility.
 * CSS styling with Less:
-  * Used less-watch-compiler to watch a less index file for changes so it would initiate into a transpiled file of CSS syntax within the CSS styling folder.
+  * Used less-watch-compiler to watch a less index file for changes so it would initiate into a transpile file of CSS syntax within the CSS styling folder.
   * Used Less syntax indention to weight classes, ID's, and tags together for responsive Desktop First layout design.
-  * Took advantage of mixins so variable values could be a parameter of class or id styles.
+  * Took advantage of mixins so variable values could be a parameter of color, class, or id styles.
            </p>
          </details>